 Both the teaching and the examining is done in a friendly and professional manner without applying too much pressure, you should enjoy the learning process and gain knowledge in a calm environment.

 5 days or 40 hours, approximately 8 hours will be theory based.
 If the client has completed an RYA theory course recently it may be possible to decrease this by one day, this reduction in time will be at our discretion and will involve a short test prior to the booking being confirmed.

 • Acceptable in many countries worldwide as proof of the skipper’s competence.
 Check here.

-• Can be obtained as a stand-alone “qualification” following a specific course or by submitting a Day/Coastal Skipper certificate to the RYA, there is a £ 43.00 charge by the RYA.
+• Can be obtained as a stand-alone “qualification” following a specific course or by submitting a Day/Coastal Skipper certificate to the RYA, there is currently (2018) a £ 45.00 charge by the RYA.

 • There is no written limitation regarding the size of boat or the area of operation, the ICC can be issued for either up to or over 10 metres, generally the limit is the same as the National maximum for leisure craft i.e. 24 metres.